scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 | `--user-group-id <n>` | `limitations/user_groups/user_group` | `id` |

-`--user-group` and `--user-group-id` address the same entry by different keys and cannot be combined; the script refuses rather than adding the group twice.
+`--user-group` and `--user-group-id` address the same entry by different keys and cannot be combined.

-This environment uses Entra through a Cloud Identity Provider rather than LDAP.
-It has not been confirmed whether a user group in policy scope contains an ID, a name, or both.
-Use `--user-group` by name unless your tenant shows otherwise.
-If Jamf does not retain the value, read-back fails and the script prints the restore command.
+For Entra groups supplied through a Cloud Identity Provider, the stored scope entry may contain an ID, a name or both.
+This has not been verified.
+The scripts default to `--user-group` by name and report a read-back failure with a restore command if Jamf does not retain it.

 To check your tenant, inspect a policy that already has a user-group limitation: